Wake Forest Demon Deacons men's basketball: Sutton Sports Performance Center/Shah Basketball Complex

 The grand opening for the Sutton Sports Performance Center and the Shah Basketball Complex occurred in September, 2019 and provides Wake Forest with a state-of-the-art center for strength and conditioning and nutrition as well as providing space for coaches offices, team meeting rooms, and heritage areas that celebrate the success of Wake Forest's sports programs.

 Ben Sutton ('80, JD '83) donated $15 million for the construction of the Sutton Sports Performance Center.
 The four-level, 87,000 square foot facility provides strength and conditioning facilities for all of Wake Forest's student-athletes.
 Preliminary site work began in October 2017 and was completed in September, 2019.
 The facility connects to McCreary Field House and the Miller Center.
 The Sutton Sports Performance Center provides more than 10,000 square feet of dedicated strength and conditioning equipment for football.
 There is also space for strength and conditioning equipment for men's and women's Olympic sports.

 The third floor of the Sutton Sports Performance Center includes 17,000 square feet of meeting rooms, coaches offices and a heritage area for the men's and women's basketball program.
 The fourth floor has over 18,000 square feet for football coaches offices, team meeting rooms and a heritage area.
 Over 1,500 square feet comprises a customized nutrition center.
 The Shah Basketball Complex, named in honor of Mit Shah ('91) whose $5 million lead gift made the facility possible, includes 24,400 square feet that allows both the men's and women's basketball programs to have dedicated practice areas.
 The $12 million project features the addition a regulation court that allows both programs to have interconnected practice areas featuring two practice courts and a total of 13 baskets.
 The Shah Complex features 6,000 square feet of strength and conditioning equipment for both the men's and women's basketball teams.

 Postseason

 NCAA tournament results

 The Demon Deacons have appeared in the NCAA tournament 23 times.
 Their combined record is 28–23.

 NIT results

-The Demon Deacons have appeared in the National Invitation Tournament (NIT) six times.
-Their combined record is 12–6.
+The Demon Deacons have appeared in the National Invitation Tournament (NIT) eight times.
+Their combined record is 13–7.
 They were NIT champions in 2000.